Zaynab Mohamed: Minnesota State Senate

 Patricia Torres Ray, the incumbent senator for District 63, did not run for reelection in 2022.
 After conversations with Torres Ray and other organizers, Mohamed entered the race, and was endorsed by Torres Ray.
-The main themes of her campaign were a statewide $15 minimum wage, universal health care, and public safety.
+The main themes of her campaign were a statewide $15 minimum wage, universal health care, and public safety reform.

 After defeating Todd Scott in the primary election to become the DFL nominee, Mohamed won the general election against Republican nominee Shawn Holster.

-Mohamed joined Erin Maye Quade and Clare Oumou Verbeten as the first Black women elected to the Minnesota Senate.
+Mohamed joined Erin Maye Quade and Clare Oumou Verbeten as the first black women elected to the Minnesota Senate.
 She is also the youngest woman ever elected to serve in the legislature.

+Personal life

+Mohamed has lived in south Minneapolis for much of her life.
+Her brother-in-law is Minnesota State Senator Omar Fateh.